refractionPOINT/lc-iac-generator/readme.md

 - This tab allows users to select from a set of API resources that can be included in the YAML template.
 - Users can select individual API resources or use the "Select All" checkbox to select all available APIs at once.
 - Some API resources support (or even expect) a user-provided API key.
-The generator does not currently support adding this, so it may need to be done seperately after applying the IaC.
+If you enable one of these options, a new input field will appear on the "User Inputs" tab (see below).

 ### Lookup Resources Tab